Rimsk/Rimsk/README.md

 I am a bioinformatician with 10+ years of experience in genomics, transcriptomics, and computational biology, focused on leveraging big data to solve complex biological questions.
 With a strong foundation in genomic data analysis, statistical modeling, and machine learning, I specialize in Next-Generation Sequencing (NGS), single-cell RNA-seq, GeomaX, Spatial Transcriptomic and multi-omics data integration.

+Featured Project: Precision Medicine CKI Shiny Application

+Developed an interactive web-based tool using R Shiny to support precision medicine research focused on Chronic Kidney Injury (CKI).
+This application integrates multi-omics and clinical datasets to provide dynamic visualizations and exploratory analysis, enabling researchers and clinicians to:

+Explore gene expression patterns and biomarker associations in CKI Perform survival and correlation analyses with customizable parameters Visualize complex data interactively using Plotly for an enhanced user experience Access a user-friendly interface designed for both data scientists and clinical researchers This tool demonstrates expertise in building scalable, reproducible bioinformatics pipelines and deploying data-driven applications to facilitate translational research.
+Hosted at cki.ccs.miami.edu.

 🔧 Technical Skills:

 	Programming: Python, R, Bash, SQL